-Trump Would Like To Know If He'll Be Thanked For Helping Free American Basketball Players In China
+Trump Wanted To Be Thanked For Helping Free American Basketball Players In China — So They Did

-President Trump wondered Wednesday morning whether three UCLA basketball players would thank him for helping free them from detention by Chinese authorities following an alleged shoplifting incident.
+President Trump wondered Wednesday morning whether three basketball players from the UCLA would thank him for helping free them from detention by Chinese authorities following an alleged shoplifting incident.

-Trump asked on Twitter whether the players "will say thank you" — and referred to himself in the third person.
+Several hours later, at a press conference Wednesday afternoon, the three players did just that.

+"To President trump and the United States government, thank you for taking the time to intervene on our behalf.
+We really appreciate you helping us out," said Bruins player Cody Riley.

-Bruins players LiAngelo Ball, Jalen Hill and Cody Riley were arrested on Nov.
+All three players were arrested on Nov.
 7, Tuesday of last week, for allegedly stealing sunglasses from a Louis Vuitton store adjacent to their hotel in Hangzhou, according to ESPN.
-The players were released Wednesday on bail to participate in a Friday game against Georgia Tech in Shanghai.
+The players were released Wednesday on bail, giving them time to participate in a Friday game against Georgia Tech in Shanghai.

 The rest of the team left the country Saturday, but the three players stayed behind as the charges were being investigated.